 We added a new empty state for the Dev environment to communicate why and how to use this environment.
 The empty state includes guidance on how to start development by first installing WordPress, with a clear call to action.

 Because the Dev/Test/Live environments and workflow are a Pantheon differentiator according to users, we extended the Dev empty state design to the Test and Live environments, in order to communciate how to use the entire workflow.

-Once WordPress is installed and the developer returns to the dashboard, they receive confirmation the installation succeeded.
+Once WordPress is installed and the developer returns to the dashboard, we added this new message in the green box to confirm the installation succeeded.

-In the new design, we observed a 10% improvement in the number of new developers who make a code commit.
-This signals that more developers are able to reaching their first goal of trying the workflow on a new site, and evaluating firsthand how Pantheon can help them with their workflow problems.
+To track the impact of the first time user experience improvements, we tracked the number of new developers who make at least one code commit on a first site, and observed a +10% improvement compared to the old design.
+This positive result signals that more developers are able to reaching their first goal of trying out the workflow by experimenting directly with code a new site, and evaluating firsthand how Pantheon can improve their workflow challenges.